Key Stage 1 & 2

 If you would like to see a breakdown of national curriculum objectives for each year group please click here

-At Meridian Primary School, we consider reading and writing to be vital skills for life.
-We believe that children should be encouraged to develop a love of both, achieving highly and to the best of their ability.
+At Meridian Primary School, we know that speaking and listening, reading and writing are vital skills for life.
+We believe that children should be encouraged to develop a love of reading, writing and the spoken language so that they can reach their full potential.

 Children have the opportunity to develop their writing, reading, phonics, spelling, handwriting and speaking and listening skills across the entire curriculum, as well as in specifically designated daily English sessions through the week.